 - MMC 3602 (3)

-The other 12 hours may be selected from among department offerings and must include a minimum of 9 hours at the 3000-level or higher.
+The other 9 hours may be selected from among the program course offerings.
+Nine of the 18 hours must include a minimum of 9 hours at the 3000-level or higher.
 All major course prerequisites must be met.
-A grade of “C-” must be attained to count toward a JMS major or minor and a 2.5 grade point average in all minor coursework must be maintained.
+A grade of “D” or “F” will not be counted toward a Journalism and Media Studies minor and a 2.5 grade point average in all minor coursework must be maintained.
 All minor hours must be completed at USF St. Petersburg.